 Solidarity for entrepreneurs?
 Did I miss something?
 Are we an oppressed class now?
 I know that many want to classify entrepreneurs as the challenged job creators even though most don't create jobs for very long or very many, but why does this walk really matter?

-And so it raises the question that has been on the tip of entrepreneurial tongues especially since Simon Sinek started spreading his Start with Why gospel a few years ago.
+And so it raises the question that has been on the tip of entrepreneurial tongues especially since Simon Sinek started spreading his gospel a few years ago.
 Sinek's premise is that success in a company or movement is dependent upon the alignment of people behind a common and inspirational Why.
 I will take it at face value that Sinek's own Why may be as simple as a 6-figure book advance.
 But neither cynical nor Sinekal, I have been exploring and pondering objectively whether or not you really have to do as Simon says to be a successful entrepreneur.

 Here are some contemplative points of view on the subject of Why.